Carole1808/Carole1808/README.md

-## 👋 Hi, I'm Itsevy
+# 👋 Hi, I'm Itsevy

-I'm a data analyst with a passion for transforming raw data into actionable insights using tools like Power BI, SQL, and Excel.
+I'm a data analyst with a passion for transforming raw data into actionable insights using tools like Power BI, Tableau, SQL, and Excel.

 ## 🔧 My Skills
 - Power BI • SQL • Excel • Tableau • Little R